Jason Gram: 2010 season

 Gram played 18 games in 2010, a season in which he was hampered by injury, and averaged 21 possessions – including a career-high 35 possessions against Essendon in Round 18, followed by 34 possessions against North Melbourne in Round 20.

 2011 season

 Gram played a total of 20 games in the 2011 season, including the elimination final loss to the Swans.
 Gram had a season-high, thirty-three disposal game against the Bombers in Round 3, which earned him a Brownlow vote.
 Gram gathered twenty or more disposals on fourteen occasions in season 2011.
 He kicked five goals for the season.

 End of 2012: contract termination

-In October 2012, Gram had his contract terminated prematurely by St Kilda after being arrested by police for breaching an intervention order places by his then estranged wife Sarah.
+In October 2012, Gram had his contract terminated prematurely by St Kilda after being arrested by police for breaching an intervention order placed by his then estranged wife Sarah.